Three subjects to include in a successful social media strategy: Author Edition

 2. Educate

-You're a SME; that’s a Subject Matter Expert.
+A SME is a Subject Matter Expert.

 This means that you know a lot about something.
 The great news is that your audience wants to know about it too.
 Especially if what you are an expert in is connected to your book.
 Actually, that’s the ideal.